swerdloj/jitter/README.md

 `var` will be initialized when Jitter first identifies the static identifier as being persistent.
 This occurs the first time your program is run.

 From then on, any hot-reloads with the same variable `var` will load the previous contents of `var`.
+- `box`
+  - `let x = box 123` is equivalent to Rust's `let x = Box::new(123)`
+  - The result of the expression right of `box` will be allocated on the heap
+  - When `x` exits scope, the heap allocation will be freed
+  - I'm not yet sure how I want to approach manual heap allocations
 - No `unsafe`
   - Without raw pointers or lifetimes, this isn't needed
   - You can still break things by operating on bits/memory
   - `static mut` variables are treated like any other mutable variables
 - Strings
   - I find the different string types to be useful, so I kept them with minor changes
   - `String` works the same as in Rust, utilizing resizable heap allocations